pollosp/gce-idp/PITCHME.md

 ---
 ### JSONNET

-Jsonnet is a domain specific configuration language that helps you define JSON data.
+Jsonnet is a DSL that helps you define JSON data.
 Jsonnet lets you compute fragments of JSON within the structure, bringing the same benefit to structured data that templating languages bring to plain text. image
 (http://jsonnet.org/)